chasemieras/automation-framework-example/CONTRIBUTING.md

 ---

-If you have any questions, feel free to open an issue or start a discussion.
+If you have any questions, feel free to open an issue.